-Sisters Business is an oasis in Kathmandu that provides good coffee, quality fusion foods and beauty salon services all in the one location.
+Sisters Business is an oasis in Kathmandu that provides good coffee, and quality fusion foods all in the one location.

 Sisters Program is a pathway into safe and fair long-term employment for young women living in Kathmandu.
 This program will address issues of human trafficking and re-trafficking.